University of Melbourne

 The Australian Government allocates a certain number of CSPs to the universities each year, which are then distributed to students based on merit.

-If you're a Commonwealth Supported Student (CSS), you'll only need to pay a portion of your tuition fees.
-This is known as the student contribution amount – the balance once the government subsidy is applied.
+If you're a Commonwealth Supported Student (CSS), you only need to pay some of your tuition fees.
+The student contribution amount is the balance once the government subsidy is applied.
 This means your costs are much lower.

 Limited CSP spaces are offered to students enrolled in selected postgraduate courses.